 Arequipa is one of my favorite cities in South America.
-The beauty of the colonial center is rivaled only by the three volcanoes that surround and tower over the city.
+The beauty of the colonial center is rivaled only by the surrounding nature, highlighted by the three volcanoes that tower over the city.
 While quickly becoming more and more popular among travelers, Arequipa is still a bit of a hidden gem.
 Backpackers quickly find themselves falling in love with this city.
 Arequipa is beautiful, affordable, and has a treasure trove of adrenaline-inducing adventures just outside of the city.
 It is a nature lover’s dream.
 Within the city limits, Arequipa also has a lot of culturally and historically significant sites.
 Throw in a vibrant nightlife scene that lasts well into the morning and you have everything a backpacker could dream of.